Section Navigation

 Component 1: Exploring the Performing Arts (internally assessed)

 This component will teach students the requirements of being a dance performer across a range of dance styles.
 They will develop their understanding of dance techniques, styles, and key elements by examining practitioners’ work and the processes used to create dance performance.
 Students will be introduced to a range of performance styles and professional practice from established dance practitioners or companies.
 They will explore the role of a dancer, the creative intention behind the work, how a choreographer works, what happens during the rehearsal process, and the relationship between the performers and the audience.
 Students will watch and discuss through dance appreciation and keep a log of their work.
+Pupils will produce a power point or another choice of evidence to demonstrate their understanding of the processed involved being in a professional company by responding to a theme set by Pearson that links with the professional works.

 Component 2: Developing Skills and Techniques (internally assessed)